Home

 The Teraphim?

 Now let's take a look at something else...
-Depending on the translation you're reading, you'll find that some Bible translations calls the mentioned "teraphim" or "idols" as: images, manifest objects, statues, talismans or Penates (Roman deities known as "the inner ones").
-Also keep in mind that the word "teraphim" is also associated with having a meaning that refers to "disgraceful things."
+Depending on the translation you're reading, you'll find that some Bible translations refer to the mentioned "teraphim" or "idols" as: images, manifest objects, statues, talismans or Penates (Roman deities known as "the inner ones").
+Now keep in mind, that the word "teraphim" is also associated with having a meaning that refers to "disgraceful things."

-The "teraphim" are also believed to be little small statues that were made in the shape of men.
-These statues would be worshiped as some type of "subordinate god" in which the worshiper thought that these statues would provide protection for their family.
-Know that when it came to the fallout between Jacob and Rachel's father and brothers, it shouldn't surprise us that she took these "household idols" thinking that they would protect in some kind of way when it came to her father.
+The "teraphim" are also believed to be little small statues, that were made in the shape of men.
+Now these statues, would be worshiped as some type of "subordinate god" -- in which the worshiper thought that these statues would provide protection for their family.
+Now keep in mind, that when it came to the fallout between Jacob and Rachel's father and brothers, it shouldn't surprise us, that Rachel took these "household idols" thinking that they would protect them in some kind of way when it came to her father.

 Bible Study Online